ehmicky/test-each/README.md

 ### Modifying parameters

-If the parameters are objects that need to be modified, they should be cloned to prevent side-effects for the next iterations.
+Object parameters that are directly modified should be cloned to prevent side-effects for the next iterations.
 You can use [input functions](#fuzz-testing) to achieve this without additional libraries.

 <!-- eslint-disable fp/no-mutation, no-param-reassign -->